puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_agent.markdown

 ### Install the New Version of Puppet

-Find your operating system in the sidebar navigation to the left and follow the Puppet Agent installation instructions.
+Find your operating system in the sidebar navigation to the left and follow the Puppet agent installation instructions.

 ### Move SSL Files (\*nix Only)